Anne of Denmark, Electress of Saxony: Agriculture and pharmacy

-During her lifetime, Anna of Denmark was known for her skill in managing gardens and farmland.
+During her lifetime, Anne of Denmark was known for her skill in managing gardens and farmland.
 In 1578, her husband entrusted her with the management of all his estates.
 She contributed to the development of agriculture in Saxony by introducing new crops and new species of livestock, and promoted the introduction of horticulture as practiced in the Low Countries and Denmark.
 This had a positive effect on the economy of Saxony, which became one of the most prosperous parts of Germany.
 She was an acknowledged expert in herbal lore and personally prepared herbal remedies; she is now considered to have been the first female pharmacist in Germany.
 She was however not professionally active, in contrast to her contemporaries Helena Magenbuch and Maria Andreae.
 In castle Annaburg, which was named after her, she had her own large laboratory and library.

 Death

-Anna of Denmark died on October 1, 1585 after a long period of ill health.
-She remains one of the best known Electresses of Saxony, partly because of biographies written about her in the 19th century which emphasise her traditional role as 'mother of the nation.'
+Anne of Denmark died on 1 October 1585, after a long period of ill health.
+She remains one of the best known electresses of Saxony, partly because of biographies written about her in the 19th century which emphasize her traditional role as 'mother of the nation.'